Contact clerking team

 Scarlett Milligan

-Scarlett Milligan is a sought-after junior barrister who is regularly praised for being skilled beyond her level of call, and for her diligence and commitment to her cases.
-She has a broad practice in public law, inquests and inquiries, and in civil claims for negligence, breaches of the Human Rights Act 1998, and other tortious wrongdoing.
+Scarlett Milligan is a sought-after junior barrister who is regularly praised for being skilled beyond her level of call and for her diligence and commitment to her cases and clients.

 Areas of expertise